 Thanks in part to Paula at Still Life Style, I’ve become obsessed with props for my food photography.
 Not just plates but all kinds of vintage cookware, utensils and linens.
 There are many in this post alone:

-- See the plate with a gold rim in the picture below?
-Found it at Canton too–part of a huge lot of restaurant china the vendor had bought out of a barn.
-I purchased several thick, white plates and cups for less than 50 cents a piece–most with a subtle color on the rim.
+See the plate with a gold rim in the picture below?
+Found it at Canton, too.
+It was part of a huge lot of restaurant china the vendor had bought out of a barn.
+I purchased several thick, white plates.
+Slightly retro.
 Perfect for pictures.

 Just in case you don’t have your own method, this is the way I cook eggs so I won’t get that icky green layer around the yolks caused by over-cooking.

-Place 6-8 eggs inside your Instapot or other electric pressure cooker with a rack or grocery store steamer inside.
+Place 6-8 eggs inside your Instant Pot or other electric pressure cooker with a rack or grocery store steamer inside.
 Add 1 cup water.
 Set to HIGH PRESSURE for 5 minutes.
 When done, allow pressure to release naturally for 3 minutes.
-Open Instapot and remove eggs to ice water to stop the cooking.
+Open Instant Pot and remove eggs to ice water to stop the cooking.
 When eggs are cool, pour out most of the water and gently shake the eggs within the bowl until shells are cracked.
 Peel eggs.